goabstract/electron-panel-window/README.md

 # electron-panel

-Enables creating a browser window in Electron that behaves like an NSPanel.
+Enables creating a browser window in Electron that behaves like a [Panel](https://developer.apple.com/documentation/appkit/nspanel).
+Panels are typically used for auxillary windows and do not activate the application – as such they can appear ontop of other apps in the same way as Spotlight or 1Password, for example.

 ## Usage

-Use PanelWindow as you would [BrowserWindow](https://electronjs.org/docs/api/browser-window).
+Use `PanelWindow` as you would [BrowserWindow](https://electronjs.org/docs/api/browser-window).

 ```javascript
 import { PanelWindow } from 'electron-panel';